 The 'rebel' creatives

-There’s 3 things which give these types away.
+3 things give the rebel types away.

 Their hair.
-Beards for men and dyed hair for women.
+(Beards for men and dyed hair for women).
 Their visible tattoos.
 And their choice of footwear.
 F*ck-me Doc Martens or Birkenstocks.

 Oh, and no socks.
 (Seriously, what’s with that?)